auth0/docs/articles/quickstart/native/ios-swift/interactive.md

 :::

 :::checkpoint-failure
-If your application produces errors related to the SDK:
+If your app produces errors related to the SDK:
 - Make sure you selected the correct Auth0 application
 - Verify you saved your URL updates
 - Ensure you set the Auth0 domain and Client ID correctly